legendofmiracles/Themefox-Manager/README.md

 ## Issues (Since there aren't any issues with this, there actually shouldn't be any need for this :))

   If you experience any issues (i hope not), please leave a issue, on the issues tab, on the top of the page.

+  For windows issues, you should definitly take a look at (this)[https://wiki.archlinux.org/index.php/Installation_guide].